 - Always check the terrain carefully before you start down any hill. - Never operate the ATV on hills too steep for the ATV or for your abilities.
-The ATV can overturn more easily on extremely steep hills than on level surfaces or small hills. - Shift your weight backward and to the up side of the hill. - Never go down a hill at high speed. - Avoid going down a hill at an angle that would cause the ATV to lean sharply to one side.
+The ATV can overturn more easily on extremely steep hills than on level surfaces or small hills.

+- Shift your weight backward and to the up side of the hill. - Never go down a hill at high speed. - Avoid going down a hill at an angle that would cause the ATV to lean sharply to one side.
 Go straight down the hill where possible. - Improper braking can cause the wheels on the uphill side to come off the ground or cause loss of traction.
-Apply brakes gradually.
-If in "2WD", apply only the rear brake.
+Gradually apply only the rear brake when going downhill.

 When riding your ATV downhill, shift your weight as far to the rear and uphill side of the ATV as possible.
 Move back on the seat and sit with your arms straight.
-Engine compression will do most of the braking for you.
-For maximum engine compression braking effect, change to "4WD" before beginning to descend the hill.
+Choose a low gear which will allow the engine compression to do most of the braking for you.
 Use caution while descending a hill with loose or slippery surfaces.
 Braking ability and traction may be adversely affected by these surfaces.
 Improper braking may also cause a loss of traction.
+Gradually apply only the rear brake.